Three Movies You Can’t Afford to Miss in 2018

-In a plot marked with surreal twists and turns, Sally Hawkins plays Elisa Esposito, a mute cleaning woman working at a secret research facility housing a mysterious creature captured in South America.
-“Strickland,” The cruel army officer who found it is told to disect the creature in order to help the US in its space race with the Soviet Union.
+In a plot marked with surreal twists and turns, Sally Hawkins plays Elisa Esposito, a mute cleaning woman working at a secret research facility housing a hideous monster captured in South America.
+“Strickland,” a cruel army officer who found it is told to dissect the creature in order to help the US in its space race with the Soviet Union.

 The movie, which takes place in 1962 Baltimore at the peak of the Cold War and civil rights movement, is well-cast and puts some of the most compelling political and social issues of the day on display.

 Gary Oldman stars as Winston Churchill during the early days of the Battle of Britain.
 Hitler’s Germany is in the preliminary stages of what it hopes will become the capitulation of Western civilization and creation of the Third Reich.

 In the UK, the fiery opposition leader Churchill is one of a few remaining practical thinkers who realize Hitler will never give up his dreams of taking over the world no matter how many concessions are made.
 Prime Minister Chamberlain is finally forced to resign when the Nazis renege on their promises and invade Czechoslovakia.
 Despite being looked down upon by the upper echelons of British high society, the life-long outcast is hoisted to lead the nation as it faces a fight to the death.

 This is the powerful, well-directed story of how one man was able to overcome all odds and lead England and Her Allies to victory over the biggest threat to democracy and freedom faced by the free world.

 Mildred Hayes (played by Frances McDormand) is grieving for her murdered daughter.
 As the investigation drags on, failing to provide reliable clues as to the nature of the crime, she decides to rent out three billboards and post a personal message to Sheriff Bill Willoughby (Woody Harrelson) accusing him of ignoring the case.